ranbureand/sitefolio/_projects/sight-seeing.markdown

     %}
 </div>

-One of various 16-pages signature mock-ups used during the designing of the book: an essential tool for laying out images without becoming crazy.
+One of the various 16-pages signature mock-ups used during the designing of the book: an essential tool for laying out images without becoming crazy.

 <div class="figures">
     {% include image.html